 Introduction to Coraopolis, Pennsylvania

 Coraopolis, Pennsylvania, in Allegheny county, is 10 miles NW of Pittsburgh, Pennsylvania.
-The town, which is in the Pittsburgh area, has 6,131 residents.
+The town is in the Pittsburgh area.

 Coraopolis and Nearby Attractions

 - Carnegie Museum of Natural History

 - Raccoon Creek State Park

 - Pittsburgh Zoo & PPG Aquarium

 Things To Do In Coraopolis